sgmurphy/wordpress-plugins/custom-facebook-feed/README.txt

 For a full list of FAQs and help with troubleshooting please visit the **[FAQ & Troubleshooting](https://smashballoon.com/custom-facebook-feed/faq/)** section of the Smash Balloon website

-= Are there any limitations on which Facebook page or Facebook group feeds I can display? =
+= Are there any limitations on which Facebook page feeds I can display? =

-The Facebook feed you're trying to display has to be from a publicly accessible Facebook page or Facebook group.
+The Facebook feed you're trying to display has to be from a publicly accessible Facebook page.
 This means that you can't display the feed from your own personal Facebook profile.
 This is to do with Facebook's privacy policies.
 You can't display a non-public Facebook feed publicly.

 If your Facebook page has any restrictions on it (age, for example) then it means that people have to be signed into Facebook in order to view your page.
 This isn't desirable for most Facebook pages as it means that it isn't accessible by people who don't have a Facebook account and that your Facebook page can't be crawled and indexed by search engines.